BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 The reason that Jenkins is often deployed with such high CPU and Memory Requests was related to previous scheduler issues that have since been fixed on the platform.
 As a result, the templates **and existing Jenkins deployments** should be tuned to reduce the CPU requests.

 A test was performed to collect the startup time of Jenkins under various resource configurations.
 Each test was performed 3 times and the startup time was averaged out across each iteration.
-The name of each test is in the format of `[cpu_requests_in_milllicores]-[cpu_limits_in_millicores]-[memory_requests_in_mb]`.
+The name of each test is in the format of `[cpu_requests_in_millicores]-[cpu_limits_in_millicores]-[memory_requests_in_mb]`.

 ![Jenkins performance test results](images/jenkins_performance_test_results.png)